patricklafrance/wmfnext-shell/README.md

 }
 ```

-👉 Then, update the host application router code to add the nested pathless route under the root layout route.
+👉 Then, update the host application's router code to add the nested pathless route under the root layout route:

 ```tsx
 // host - App.tsx